AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### How can I monetize my add-on?

   At this time, the only way to monetize is by using a third party provider, and ensuring you choose one that provides safety measures, security and proper payment processing.
 Some options you may want to consider include **Gumroad**, **Stripe**, **Paddle** and **FastSpring**.
+Find out more about how you can communicate your monetization details to users in our [monetization guidelines](../guides/distribute/guidelines/monetization.md#branding-your-add-ons-for-monetization).

 ### What does it mean when an API is considered **experimental**?